 Among the myriad tools that can be used to customise WordPress into virtually anything, you’ll find a wide variety of ways to maximise SEO.
 From simple content tweaks to specialised SEO plugins like Yoast and All in One SEO Pack, the WordPress content management system lets you take SEO as far as you want it to go.

 Is WordPress good for SEO?

 Even compared to its more advanced competitors, WordPress remains one of the best content management systems for SEO.
-On top of its out-of-the-box optimisation, one of the best things about the WordPress CMS is the range of options it gives you for implementing SEO yourself.
+On top of its out-of-the-box optimisation, one of the best things about the WordPress CMS is the range of options it gives you for implementing and optimising SEO yourself.

 WordPress SEO: it’s all about the content

 First and foremost, high-quality content is vital for SEO.
 By ensuring your content is relevant, informative and up to date, you’ll build the foundations of a successful SEO strategy.

 Engaged visitors stick around for longer and tell their friends, meaning increased traffic and more inbound links – and everything feeds back to Google to push your site up through the rankings.